Skip to main content

 • us-east-04a-[short_name], such as us-east-04a-prod or us-east-04a-staging

-Next, select a Kubernetes version from a dropdown list of supported versions.
-CKS generally supports the latest three versions of Kubernetes.
+Select a Kubernetes version from the dropdown list of supported versions.
+CKS supports the latest three versions of Kubernetes.
 See Cluster Components for more information about supported versions.
-A screenshot of the first step to creating a cluster, labeled "Setup" Next, select whether you’d like your cluster to be able to access the Kubernetes API via the Internet.
+A screenshot of the first step to creating a cluster, labeled "Setup" Select whether you want your cluster to access the Kubernetes API through the internet.

-CKS currently only supports public clusters as a self-service option.
-For assistance setting up a private cluster, please reach out to our Support team.
+CKS only supports public clusters as a self-service option.
+To set up a private cluster, contact CoreWeave Support.

 To configure a custom Audit Policy for the cluster, select the Custom Audit Policy checkbox to open the Audit Policy YAML editor.